 Joseph Leone is an accomplished guitarist, and composer of many genres of music.
-Having grown up on Long Island, NY, he studied Latin Classical guitar as a child, and has since developed his own unique blend of musical styles, with progressive progressions and movements.
-In the 90ís his alternative rock group, Trinket, had Michael Stipe of REM produce their CD.
-He has performed his original music extensively with various groups.
+He studied Latin Classical guitar as a child, and has since developed his own unique blend of musical styles, with progressive progressions and movements.
+While Joseph is the main composer of this trio group, Souryadeep Bhattacharyya incorporates melodies of Classical Indian Ragas into their pieces.
+With this they present a World Fusion of musical genres, from East Indian and Middle Eastern to Nu-Jazz, European Classical, and Folk.
+Joseph has performed his original music extensively with various groups.
+In the 1980's he formed the group, Studio East, with musicians from Afghanistan and India: Sitar, tabla, violin, and guitar.
 Joseph has also written, produced, and performed in numerous original Choreodramas with dancers.
 As well he has produced multi-media stage productions with world musicians and his video art projections, as stage sets.

 Rohit Bhat is an accomplished tabla player in the Hindustani classical music.
 He started his training at the age of 10 under the guidance of Shre mudaballi Raja Saheb.
 Currently he is under the guidance of the eminent tabla maestro shree Prithwiraj Bhattacharyaji as a senior disciple.
 He has been performing nationally and internationally in prestigious concerts.